 - A full-page advertisement in FAIRLADY or TRUELOVE to promote the business, social enterprise or NPO

-- An hour’s invaluable mentorship with one of the judges
+- An hour’s invaluable mentorship with one of our judges

-- A one-year supply of African Extracts Rooibos skincare products (beauty sponsor), worth R3 500
+- A one-year supply of African Extracts Rooibos skincare products (beauty sponsor), worth R7 500

-- A GetSmarter online short course, worth R11 900
+- A GetSmarter online short course, worth R14 900

-- Business printing, worth R5 000, from Lithotech
+- Business printing from Lithotech, worth R5 000

-With over R540 000 worth of prizes, winning a Santam Women of the Future Award is a true game-changer.
-With Santam’s business expertise, and the networking, contacts and inspiration of FAIRLADY and TRUELOVE, we’ll take you and your business to greater heights.
+With Santam’s expertise, and the networking, contacts and inspiration of FAIRLADY and TRUELOVE, we’ll take you and your business to greater heights.

-Head to womenofthefuture.co.za to enter or to nominate an entrepreneur.
-Entries close on 23 June 2021.
+Head to https://womenofthefuture.co.za/ to enter or to nominate an entrepreneur.
+Entries close on 20 June 2022.

-For award updates, follow #SantamWOTF and #FAIRLADYxTRUELOVE on social media:
+For award updates, follow #SantamWOTF on social media:

 TRUELOVE: www.facebook.com/TrueLoveMag on Facebook; @TrueLoveMag on Twitter; and @truelovemagazine on Instagram.